Single transferable vote: Australia

 The term STV in Australia refers to the Senate electoral system, a variant of Hare-Clark characterized by the "above the line" group voting ticket, a party list option.
 It is used in the Australian upper house, the Senate, most state upper houses, the Tasmanian lower house and the Capital Territory assembly.
-There is a compulsory number of preferences for a vote for candidates (below-the-line) to be valid: for the Senate a minimum of 90% of candidates must be scored, in 2013 in New South Wales that meant writing 99 preferences on the ballot.
-Therefore, 95% and more of voters use the above-the-line option, making the system, in all but name, a party list system.
+There is a compulsory number of preferences for a vote for candidates (below-the-line) to be valid: for the Senate a minimum of 90 percent of candidates must be scored, in 2013 in New South Wales that meant writing 99 preferences on the ballot.
+Therefore, 95 percent and more of voters use the above-the-line option, making the system, in all but name, a party list system.
 Parties determine the order in which candidates are elected and also control transfers to other lists and this has led to anomalies: preference deals between parties, and "micro parties" which rely entirely on these deals.
 Additionally, independent candidates are unelectable unless they form, or join, a group above-the-line.
 Concerning the development of STV in Australia researchers have observed: "... we see real evidence of the extent to which Australian politicians, particularly at national levels, are prone to fiddle with the electoral system".

 As a result of a parliamentary commission investigating the 2013 election, from 2016 the system has been considerably reformed, with group voting tickets (GVTs) abolished and voters no longer required to fill all boxes.

 In 2023, the single transferable vote was also chosen as the electoral method in South Australia for the state's First Nation's Voice to Parliament as part of Schedule 1 of the Act.